femfataal/FMP/journal.md

+## Entry 19/09/2023 ##
+I want to get as far as I can by making pressure cooker prototypes to test this and next week.
+I have four concepts down already;  A human-like PA, human-like in-app notifications, human-like tutorials and a human social media manager.

+1. PA: you do a quiz to detirmen the tone of the bot, will be able to plan or not plan searches, appointments, etc. similar to Google assistent
+2. whatsapp updates: in a human-like way, woul gain data from your chats
+3. tutorial: gain data from account plus a short quiz, takes you through the set-up of an app (spotify)
+4. Social media manager: Take data from your account and quiz, will help you improve your images. (clippy reuse)

+What I need are wireframes, and low-fi Figmas to hand of to some people.

 ## Entry 14/09/2023 ##
 I guess I need to define what I mean with human-like and which emotions I want to mimick, asss well as thinking of a good service.
 Maybe I could repurpose and make some new Figma prototypes.
 See what digital services I can make as wel as generate.
 Hand those of to people and see how they react?

+made another short deranged story!

 Should also spend some time on making something creative to set the tone of the project.
 ## Entry 13/09/2023 ##